 We like to use 'Three P’s' when constructing our responses: be pre-emptive, be positive, and be polite.
 In other words, expect to be asked about your food choices, and have some short, friendly responses ready so you can get on with enjoying your meal.
 Some suggestions include:

 “Well, it's been working really well for me, so I’m going to stick with it.”

 “I’m feeling better, have a lot more energy, and have noticed a lot of positive improvements to my health.
 I’d really like to keep doing it and see what happens.”

 “I actually really enjoy eating this way.
 The food is tasty, and I feel great after a meal.
 My stomach is thanking me too!”

 “My doctor is happy with the effect the diet is having on my... (blood pressure, blood sugar level, weight, etc.) He/she thinks I should keep it up for the sake of my health, and I agree.”

 In many instances, friends and family members will also have positive reactions to your decision to adopt a plant-based diet.
-Some will be genuinely intrigued and want to ask you more about the science behind it, or ask if you think it would be good for their weight/mood/diabetes/heart problems.
-They may even want a list of recipes they could make for their family because they want to start eating more healthily.
+Some will be genuinely intrigued and want to ask you more about the research behind it, or ask if you think it would be good for their weight/mood/diabetes/heart problems.
+They may even want a list of recipes because they want to start eating more healthily.
 In these cases, it’s fun to engage and to share resources that will give them an insightful introduction to whole foods plant-based eating.
 Some helpful suggestions could include:

 Recommending that they see the documentary film “Forks Over Knives” (you could even carry a DVD copy to share with friends and family should the opportunity arise!)